DMS*: Minimizing Makespan for Multi-Agent Combinatorial Path Finding: Method

 Afterwards, \abbrDMS checks if $l$ leads to a solution using \procName{CheckSuccess}($l$), which verifies if every component in $\vec{a}(l)$ is one and if every component of $v(l)$ is a unique goal vertex while satisfying the assignment constraints.
 If \procName{CheckSuccess}($l$) returns true, a solution joint path $\pi^*$ is found and can be reconstructed by iterative tracking the parent pointers of labels from $l$ to $l_o$ in \procName{Reconstruct}($l$). \abbrDMS then terminates.
 If \procName{CheckSuccess}($l$) returns false, $l$ is expanded by considering its limited neighbors~\cite{wagner2015subdimensional} described as follows.
-Let $I_C(l)\subseteq I$ denote the \emph{conflict set} of label $l$, which is a subset of agents that are (or will be) in conflict.
 The limited neighbors of $l$ is a set of successor labels of $l$.
-For each agent $i$, if $i \notin I_C(l)$, agent $i$ is only allowed to move to its next vertex $\phi_{\gamma(l)}^i(v^i(l))$ as defined in the joint policy $\phi_{\gamma(l)}$.
+For each $i \in I$, if $i \notin I_C(l)$, agent $i$ is only allowed to move to its next vertex $\phi_{\gamma(l)}^i(v^i(l))$ as defined in the joint policy $\phi_{\gamma(l)}$.
 If $i \in I_C(l)$, agent $i$ is allowed to visit any adjacent vertex of $v^i(l)$ in $G^W$.
-In other words, the successor vertices of $v^i(l)$ are the following:
+The successor vertices of $v^i(l)$ are: